adinilfeld/Hangman-Game/README.md

 # Hangman-Game
-A basic game I made in Java.
+A basic game I made with Java, in IntelliJ IDEA.